 Prerequisites: 41-205, Junior status.
-Credit, three hours.

 MGMT-325.
 ORGANIZATIONAL BEHAVIOR

 The course addresses the application of behavioral science theories and research to understanding the behavior of persons in the work place with an emphasis on factors that impact workers' morale, group dynamics, and worker efficiency.